Last Updated: March 2026 (Dallas, TX)

 Did You Lose Money With Daniel Chen As Your Stockbroker?

 A customer of Landolt Securities, Inc., has filed a FINRA complaint alleging that Mr. Chen recommended an unsuitable investment in GWG L Bonds in November 2020.
-The complaint seeks $500,000 in damages and was filed on December 18, 2024, with FINRA (Case #24-02607).
-The customer alleges that the bond purchase was inappropriate given their financial circumstances.
+The complaint was filed on December 18, 2024, with FINRA (Case #24-02607).
+The customer alleged that the bond purchase was inappropriate given their financial circumstances.
+That matter was settled in 11/2025 for $140,000.

 How to recover losses on GWG Bonds-UPDATE